bradcrc/now-playing-card/README.md

 1. Copy the file [now-playing-card.js](https://github.com/bradcrc/Now-Playing-Card) to your /config/www/js/ directory

-2. Add the following to the resources area of your ui-lovelace.yaml
+2. Add the following to the resources area of your ui-lovelace.yaml (or add to resources on the lovelace dashboard)

             - url: /local/js/now-playing-card.js
-              type: js
+              type: module